 Between the time Strayhorn met Ellington in Pittsburgh and joined him in Newark, he had written (but not arranged) “Take the A Train,” utilizing the Manhattan subway directions Duke had given Billy in Pittsburgh, for the lyric.
 He played this new composition for Duke in Newark, and Ellington liked it.
 Duke then called his son Mercer in New York, and instructed him to secure a room for Strayhorn at the YMCA near Ellington’s Manhattan apartment.

 So at that moment, Billy Strayhorn went to work for Duke Ellington.
 There was no contract between them then, or ever.
 Strayhorn had no job description.
 All that was said by Ellington was: “I don’t have any position for you.
 You’ll do whatever you feel like doing.”
 From the outset, Duke fashioned an ambiguous relationship between himself and Strayhorn, but one where Duke was and would continue to be the perfect (though often exasperating) patron.
 It would remain so for the next twenty-eight years.

 Strayhorn’s tenancy at the YMCA, which in his opinion was a rather depressing place, was extremely short.
-Within a day or two of his arrival there, he called Mercer Ellington and asked if he could come over to “learn about Duke Ellington.”(3) Mercer, who was only a few years younger than Strayhorn (and a music student at Juilliard), said yes, and from the moment Billy arrived at the palatial seven room Ellington penthouse at 409 Edgecomb Avenue, he was heartily welcomed by Mercer, Duke’s younger sister Ruth, who was Strayhorn’s age (pictured at right – 1939), and Mildred Dixon, Ellington’s lover, as an adjunct to the Ellington family.
+Within a day or two of his arrival there, he called Mercer Ellington and asked if he could come over to “learn about Duke Ellington.”(3) Mercer, who was only a few years younger than Strayhorn (and a music student at Juilliard), said yes, and from the moment Billy arrived at the palatial seven room Ellington penthouse at 409 Edgecomb Avenue, he was heartily welcomed by Mercer, Duke’s younger sister Ruth, who was Strayhorn’s age (pictured above left – 1939), and Mildred Dixon, Ellington’s lover, as an adjunct to the Ellington family.